Trash to treasure: in Uganda, discarded plastic equals access to water

 I decided to use it.

-I started the Ichupa Upcycle Project, a community-based organization and social enterprise inspired by the Peace Corps and funded by World Wildlife Fund's Climate Crowd Project.
+I started the Ichupa Upcycle Project, a community-based grassroots initiative and social enterprise inspired by the Peace Corps and funded by World Wildlife Fund's Climate Crowd Project.
 The project promotes plastic upcycling across Uganda.
 In 2017, Ichupa coordinated more than 100 community members, thousands of primary school students, a dozen trained masons, and various technical advisors to construct nine rainwater catchment tanks from discarded plastic bottles.
 The project has grown significantly since those early days.

 When Ichupa was established in 2017, I was serving as a Peace Corps Volunteer in Uganda as part of USAID’s Feed the Future Initiative.
 It had a profound impact on my perspective of international development, reaffirmed my commitment to rural agriculture and community health, and, most importantly, my service to others.